Aurora0001/LearnProgrammingBot/README.md

 False negatives are counted as any time that the actual class was not 'good' and the classifier returned 'good'.
-False positives occur when the actual class was 'good' but the classifer did not return 'good'.
+False positives occur when the actual class was 'good' but the classifier did not return 'good'.
 Wrong category classifications occur when the classifier returned a different negative classification (i.e.
 'faq' instead of 'bad')